AdrienRIAUX/comche/README.md

 - **Customizable Tags**: Search for customizable tags like TODO, BUG, FIXME, etc.
 - **Pre-Commit Hook**: Easily integrates with pre-commit or CI tools like GitHub Actions.
 - **Fail Conditions**: Option to set a threshold for the number of tags found, failing the commit if exceeded.
+- **TOML Configuration**: Configure the behavior of Comments Checker using a TOML file.

 ## Available Flags